 A large amount of work has focused on the statistical considerations for a sample size calculation.
 However, until recently the choice of the target difference, despite its key role, has received relatively little focus.
 Various approaches have been proposed to help determine what would be an important and/or realistic difference.
 A recent comprehensive systematic review by members of the DELTA2 team summarised these approaches3-4 and initial guidance has been produced for specifiying the target difference for a standard RCT design5.
-However, there is need for more extensive guidance for researchers and funders that is applicable to a wider range of trial designs.
+However, there was a need for more extensive guidance for researchers and funders that was applicable to a wider range of trial designs.

 This project is funded by the Medical Research Council-National Institute for Health Research Methodology Research Programme in the UK.

 - Julious S. Sample Sizes for Clinical Trials.
 Boca Raton, FL: Chapman and Hall/CRC Press; 2010.